Rishabh20539011/Custom_BGR/README.md

 # <p align="center"> Custom_BGR 🖥️ </p>

 ## 📄 Description:
-🛠️ This is a Custom designed Background removal APP with a Complete CI/CD flow and deployed on Google Kubernetes Engine (GKE).🛠️
+🛠️ This is a Custom designed Background removal APP to demonstrate the entire CI/CD flow and the deployment process of Deep Learning models on the Google Cloud Platform.🛠️

 ## 📋 Features:
 - This app incorporates two deep learning models.
-One is a pretrained model sourced from torchvision, and the other is trained on our custom dataset.
-Both adhere to the **Unet architecture**, with a slightly different designs.
+One is a pre-trained model sourced from Torchvision, and the other is trained on our custom dataset.
+Both adhere to the **Unet architecture**, with a slightly different design.
 It's possible to update these models within our app.
-- The models can process on both**NVIDIA Cuda and CPU** but for now the model is deployed on CPU instance so the configuration files are prepared according to that.
+- The models can process on both **NVIDIA Cuda and CPU** but for now, the model is deployed on CPU instance so the configuration files are prepared according to that.
 - You have the flexibility to **adjust the image size** according to your preferences; simply choose the size that suits your download needs.
 - **Matting Model**, which enhances hairline accuracy in our models, is currently been disabled due to increased computation time and the necessity for a larger cloud instance.
-- Backend server is running on **FastAPI** which faster and easier to integrate with python.
+- The backend server is running on **FastAPI** which is faster and easier to integrate with Python.
 - Frontend is created on **NextJS** framework with using **React, HTML and CSS Components**.

 ## 🔧Tools